 This dish cooks up quickly.
 Basically in the time it takes for your water to boil and the pasta to cook, you will have the other steps done.
 We suggest linguini for this recipe, but you can use any pasta you enjoy.
-If you are anti pasta, you can put this over another grain, or even serve the cauliflower and sausage mixture by itself.
+If you are anti-pasta, you can put this over another grain, or even serve the cauliflower and sausage mixture by itself.
 Grating some cheese over the top is a nice touch.
 Don't hold back on the olive oil.
 If you are a vegetarian, you can leave out the sausage and it will still be delicious!

 3 tablespoons extra-virgin olive oil, plus more for drizzling